griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 **Q11.)** How do you get the expression of the gene SOX4 across the transfect and control samples?

-## PART 4: Differential Expression Analysis
+## Part 4: Differential Expression Analysis

 **Goals:**

-- Perform differential analysis between the CBSLR knockdown and control samples
+- Perform differential analysis between the transfected and control samples

-First create a file that lists our 6 expression files, then view that file, then start an R session.
-Adapt the R tutorial file has been provided in the github repo for part 1 of the tutorial: Tutorial_Part1_ballgown.R.
-Modify it to fit the goals of this assignment then run it.
+Adapt the R tutorial code that was used in [Differential Expression](https://rnabio.org/module-03-expression/0003/03/01/Differential_Expression/) section.
+Modify it to work on these data (which are also a 3x3 replicate comparison of two conditions).

 **Q12.)** Are there any significant differentially expressed genes?
 How many in total do you see?
 If we expected SOX4 to be differentially expressed, why don't we see it in this case?

-## PART 4: Differential Expression Analysis Visualization
+## Part 5: Differential Expression Analysis Visualization

 **Q13.)** What plots can you generate to help you visualize this gene expression profile?

 Hint, a volcano plot is often the one figure used to provide a high level summary of a differential expression analysis.
 Refer to the [DE Visualization](https://rnabio.org/module-03-expression/0003/04/01/DE_Visualization/) section for example R code.